-A friendly smile and handshake go a long way in making your legislator aware of homeschooling success.
-Calling ahead to schedule a meeting time is a courtesy and preparing a card as a memento of your visit is helpful to your legislator in recalling your name…cookies help, too!
-For a great idea to introduce your family or group to your representative make a HSDC card!
+A friendly smile and handshake go a long way in making your state senator or delegate aware of homeschooling success.
+As a courtesy, call ahead to schedule a meeting time, and prepare a card with your name(s) to leave as a memento of your visit…cookies help, too!
+For a great idea to introduce your family or group to your representative, make an HSDC card!

 Families are also encouraged to attend the legislative session during the day’s event.
 You can even ask your representative to introduce your family from the chamber floor!
 Be sure to invite them to attend the rally in the Lower Rotunda and to view the displays located in the Upper Rotunda.

 Hesitant about what to say or how to prepare?
-CHEWV has composed a “cheat sheet” of tips and do’s and don’ts to help a visit with a legislator be productive and favorable.
+CHEWV has composed a “cheat sheet” of tips and dos and don’ts so that your legislative interactions are productive and favorable.

 ⇒ Know the current issues facing homeschooling.
 CHEWV sends frequent legislative updates.
 This is a good place to start.